MissingMaps/blog/2019-11-27-happy-birthday.md

 In the early days of Missing Maps a large foundation came to me and wanted to know where Missing Maps was registered as a non-profit, they wanted to fund us.
 My reply shocked them, Missing Maps was pixie dust.
 Missing Maps wasn’t yet another humanitarian organization but rather an idea, a creation, an alliance to help others.
 The founders of Missing Maps are people that will be lifelong friends.
 Pete Masters and Ivan Gayton were amazing provocateurs and motivators to always move faster, Kate Chapman constantly grounded our language and our desires in the local, and Andrew Braye gave us structure and organization.
 Pixie dust and comradery still drives Missing Maps today.
 Still today, no one group “owns” Missing Maps.

 I am proud to have played my small part in helping communities around the world better document their own world.
 I am enthusiastic of the next generation of leaders working more closely with communities than ever before.
-I am excited to see how much mapping pixie dust we can spread around the world. - Dale
+I am excited to see how much mapping pixie dust we can spread around the world.
 - Dale Kunce (Former GIS Team Manager American Red Cross)

 --------------